kai-tub/latex-beamer-pure-minimalistic/README.md

 # License
 This software is released under the GNU GPL v3.0 [License](LICENSE).

+# Contributing
+Please see the [contribution guidelines](CONTRIBUTING.md) for more information.

+As always, PRs are welcome. :)

 # Contact
 If you have any comments, issues or suggestions, please